scanzy/mcp-server-access-mdb/README.md

 - `connect`: Connect to an existing database file, or creates an in-memory database if the file is not specified.
 - `disconnect`: Close a database connection.
 For in-memory databases, this will clear all its data.

+Data management:
+- `query`: Execute a SQL query to retrieve data from a database.
+- `update`: Execute a SQL query to insert/update/delete data in a database.
+- `import`: Imports data from a CSV file into a database table.
+- `export`: Exports data from a database table to a CSV file.

 ## TODO

 - [x] Add tool to create a new database, copying empty.mdb to the specified path.
 - [x] Add the ability to connect to multiple databases at the same time.
 - [x] Add tool to list all tables in the database.
+- [x] Add tools to import/export data from/to CSV files.
-- [ ] Add support to read/write data from/to CSV files.
+- [ ] Add tool to remember imported/exported CSV files.
 - [ ] Add prompt to ask AI to read chunks of data, to avoid large responses.
 - [ ] Add prompt to guide AI asking info to the user about the database.
 - [ ] Add memory support to store info about the database, to retrieve it later.